Adversarial machine learning: Examples

 Examples include attacks in spam filtering, where spam messages are obfuscated through the misspelling of "bad" words or the insertion of "good" words; attacks in computer security, such as obfuscating malware code within network packets or modifying the characteristics of a network flow to mislead intrusion detection; attacks in biometric recognition where fake biometric traits may be exploited to impersonate a legitimate user; or to compromise users' template galleries that adapt to updated traits over time.

 Researchers showed that by changing only one-pixel it was possible to fool deep learning algorithms.
 Others 3-D printed a toy turtle with a texture engineered to make Google's object detection AI classify it as a rifle regardless of the angle from which the turtle was viewed.
 Creating the turtle required only low-cost commercially available 3-D printing technology.

 A machine-tweaked image of a dog was shown to look like a cat to both computers and humans.
 A 2019 study reported that humans can guess how machines will classify adversarial images.
 Researchers discovered methods for perturbing the appearance of a stop sign such that an autonomous vehicle classified it as a merge or speed limit sign.

+A data poisoning filter called Nightshade was released in 2023 by researchers at the University of Chicago.
+It was created for use by visual artists to put on their artwork to corrupt the data set of text-to-image models, which usually scrape their data from the internet without the consent of the image creator.